Maja and Kalu combine to steer Bordeaux past Dijon | Goal.com

 The Nigeria duo started for Paulo Sousa's side at the Matmut Atlantique on Tuesday and did not take long to combine to open the scoring.

-Kalu provided the cross for Maja to head in the eighth minute.
-The effort was the 20-year-old's first goal of the season and it separated both teams until Nicolas de Preville doubled the lead in the stoppage time of the game.
+Kalu provided the cross for Maja to head in in the eighth minute.
+The effort was the 20-year-old's first goal of the season and it separated the teams until Nicolas de Preville doubled the lead in stoppage time.

 The 20-year-old was in action for 84 minutes while Kalu was on parade from start to finish but he was shown a yellow card late in the encounter.